hyacin75/ax88u_traffic_stats_server/README.md

 I created this to get around all that.
 It's a simple Flask application that will read interface counters from /sys and return them in an MRTG compatible format.

-To install it, after enabling custom scripts, enabling entware, installing python3, python3-pip and git, I'd suggest the following -
+To install it, after installing Merlin firmware if you're not already running it, enabling custom scripts, enabling entware, installing python3, python3-pip and git, I'd suggest the following -

 `cd /jffs
 git clone https://github.com/hyacin75/ax88u_traffic_stats_server`